kozmoz/HTML5ProfileImageUploader/README.md

 Compatibility
 -------------
-Profile image upload widget has been successfully tested in the following browsers:
+It has been successfully tested in the following browsers:

 * Chrome 19+
 * Safari 5.1+